Hands on: Kate Spade Scallop 2 review

 We don't know what's powering the Kate Spade Scallop 2 either, but it seemed to work well under our finger in our limited time testing it.

-The latest version of Wear OS was present too, which is a welcome addition to the watch as it's now a lot easier to navigate around the software.
+The latest version of Wear OS was present too, which is a welcome addition to the watch as it's now a lot easier to find your way around the software.

 It's capable of contactless payments as there's NFC on the watch, which means it's compatible with Google Pay.